 Macon County has been dubbed the Gem Capital of the World and for good reason.
 The hills and mountains around here are riddled with all kinds of gem stones from quartz to garnets to rubies and many more in between all leading to the cache of gem mines in the area.
 This large source of gems and minerals led to a collection of rock hounds in the area; whom in turn began the Franklin Gem and Mineral Society.

-On January 2, 1973 the club was granted permission to be the new occupants of the “Old Macon County Jail”.
-After 12 months of fund raising and over 2000 hours of volunteer work, the Franklin Gem and Mineral Museum opened it doors to the public on May 25, 1974.
-An Open House was held on June 30, 1974 with over 200 in attendance.
+On January 2, 1973, the club was granted permission to be the new occupants of the “Old Macon County Jail”.
+After 12 months of fund raising and over 2000 hours of volunteer work, the Franklin Gem and Mineral Museum opened its doors to the public on May 25, 1974.
+An Open House was held on June 30, 1974, with over 200 in attendance.

 About Gems and Minerals

 We are a working organization that operates and maintains The Franklin Gem and Mineral Museum.

 The Franklin Gem and Mineral Museum is under the direction of the Board of Directors of The Gem and Mineral Society of Franklin, NC, Inc.

 The Society and Museum are self-supporting on a 100% volunteer basis.

 How to Become a Member (It's easy!)

 You can get an application at any meeting or society event, at the museum, or click on the "Become a Member" button above to download one.
 Meetings are held the last Thursday of each month (except November & December) at the First Christian Church of Franklin, 156 Belleview Park Road, at 6:30pm.